 The London Plan

-To organise an economic, environmental, transport and social framework for the development of the capital to 2031.
+To organise an economic, environmental, transport and social framework for the development of the Capital to 2031.

-The Council will issue addendums to the documents affected as soon as possible.
-In the meantime if you have any questions or queries on this matter please contact the LDF team.
+If you have any questions or queries on this matter please contact the LDF team.

-Proposals for a Mayoral Community Infrastructure Levy
+Mayoral Community Infrastructure Levy

 - LDF team Full details for LDF team